pedrohcm/mobipy/README.md

 ### Available metrics

-- Radius of gyration;
+- Radius of gyration - Measures how far a user moves from the mid point, in meters;
-- Home detection;
+- Home detection - Estimates the user home location;
-- User displacement distance;
+- User displacement distance - Calculates total user displacement distance from `dataframe`.;
-- Group by closeness;
+- Group by closeness - Groups items in `dataframe_a` with the nearest items in `dataframe_b`;
-- Activity centers;
+- Activity centers - Calculates the activity centers by applying the DBSCAN algorithm to the dataframe.;

 ### Using mobipy metrics